George Colley: Later career

-Fianna Fáil lost power at the 1981 general election, when a short-lived Fine Gael-Labour Party coalition government took office.
+Fianna Fáil lost power at the 1981 general election when a short-lived Fine Gael-Labour Party coalition government took office.
 Haughey delayed naming a new opposition front bench, but Colley was still a key member of the Fianna Fáil hierarchy.

 Fianna Fáil regained office at the February 1982 general election, but there was disquiet about Haughey's leadership and the failure to secure an overall majority.
 Colley demanded the same veto as before on Haughey's Defence and Justice appointments, but was refused.
 When it was revealed that Ray MacSharry would be appointed Tánaiste in his stead, he declined another ministerial position.
-This effectively brought his front bench political career to an end, but he remained a vocal critic of the party leadership from the backbenches.
+This effectively brought his front-bench political career to an end, but he remained a vocal critic of the party leadership from the backbenches.

-When the Fianna Fáil government collapsed and were replaced by another coalition government after the November 1982 general election, a number of TDs and Senators expressed lack of confidence in Haughey's leadership once again.
+When the Fianna Fáil government collapsed and was replaced by another coalition government after the November 1982 general election, several TDs and Senators expressed a lack of confidence in Haughey's leadership once again.
 Several unsuccessful leadership challenges took place in late 1982 and early 1983, with Colley now supporting Desmond O'Malley and the Gang of 22 who opposed Haughey.